monitoringartist/dockbix-agent-xxl/README.md

 Our zabbix-agent-xxl Docker images are secutiry scanned regularly.
 All detected vulnerabilities are fixed*:

 * Critical - within 72 hours of notification
 * Major - within 7 days of notification

+\*except Zabbix security issues, which will be reported directly to Zabbix vendor

 # Author